310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma v3 %}
-<th>(Hrm… Though I am not quite clear on what is happening, it appears that we have solved this matter without any problems.)</th>
+<th>(Hm… Though I am not quite clear on what is happening, it appears that we have solved this matter without any problems.)</th>

 <th>(However… Who *were* those *“ai-dols”* that tried to assault us?
 Their bloodthirsty presence reminded me of *that* “evil,” but—)</th>